cscorley/dissertation/chapters/2_related/1_tr.md

 In this section, we review commonly used text retrieval models.
 First, we review the boolean and vector space models.
-Then, we delve into the topic models on which this work is based.
+Then, we delve into the topic models that make up the basis of this work.

 ### Boolean Model

 The Boolean model is the simplest of the models used for constructing a search engine.
 This approach builds an index of the corpus by treating each document as a set of unique terms.
-Essentially, all terms are weighted equally: either the term is in the document or it isn't.
-Queries can be constructed with single keywords joined by boolean expressions such as `AND`, `OR`, and `NOT`.
+Essentially, a boolean model weights all terms
+equally: either the term is in the document or it isn't.
+A user constructs queries with single keywords joined by boolean expressions such as `AND`, `OR`, and `NOT`.

 ### Vector Space Model

 The Vector Space Model (VSM) is an algebraic model introduced by
 @Salton-etal_1975.
 VSM uses the $M \times N$ term-document matrix $C$ directly as an index, where $M$ is the number of unique terms in the corpus and $N$ is the number of documents in the corpus.
-Each document in C is represented as a vector of term weights: words which appear in a document will be assigned a weight by some weighting scheme, and words that do not appear have weights of zero.
-That is, $C_{ij}$ is the weight of the $i$th term in the $j$th document in the corpus $C$.
+VSM represents each document in C as a vector of term weights, assigning words that appear in a document a weight by some weighting scheme and words that do not appear a weight of zero.
+That is,
+$C_{ij}$ is the weight of the $i$th term in the $j$th document in the corpus
+$C$.

-To search in the VSM, a query document $q$ (i.e., any document of interest) is transformed into a vector of term weights.
-Then, pairwise comparison of this document to each document in the index is performed.
-Any vector-based measurement metric, such as cosine similarity or Hellinger distance, can be used during the pairwise comparisons to measure the query document similarity.
+To search in the VSM, we transform a query document $q$ (i.e., any document of interest) into a vector of term weights.
+Then, we perform pairwise comparisons of this document to each document in the index.
+We can use any vector-based measurement metric, such as cosine similarity or Hellinger distance, during the pairwise comparisons to measure the query document similarity.
 Documents in the index are then ranked according to how similar they are to the query document.

 ### Topic Models

 A topic model is a statistical model for discovering the abstract *topics* that occur in a corpus.
 For example, documents on Babe Ruth and baseball should end up in the same topic, while Dennis Rodman and basketball should end up in another.
 Additionally, documents may also express multiple topics.
-That is, a document on Dennis Rodman could be related to multiple topics: basketball, tattoos, and vibrant hair coloring.
+That is, a document on Dennis Rodman could relate to multiple topics: basketball, tattoos, and vibrant hair coloring.
 In this section, we will describe popular topic modeling algorithms and give a brief overview of the related works.